concord-consortium/lab/readme.md

 2. Put all related sources there or in `src/lab/common` (if you think that they are generic enough and may be reused by other modules).
 3. Define `module-name.build.js` and `public-api.js` files in your new directory (described below).
-4. Add build routines to the Makefile:
+4. Add build routines to the [`Makefile`](https://github.com/concord-consortium/lab/blob/master/Makefile):

     - Define a new target, for example: